Los Angeles Wolves: Legacy

-In 2014, the Wolves name was resurrected by a United Premier Soccer League team called the LA Wolves FC.
+In 2014, the Wolves name was resurrected by a United Premier Soccer League team called the L.A.
+Wolves FC.

 In 2023, the LA Wolves story was brought alive in 1967: When LA Wolves Conquered The USA, a documentary made as a collaboration between Wolverhampton Wanderers and Munidal (part of the FootballCo group).
-The trailer of the film was released on 14 July 2023 to commemorate 56 years since the final.
+The trailer of the film was released on July 14, 2023, to commemorate 56 years since the final.
 The final film was released in November 2023 and available on TNT in the UK, across the Discovery network in Europe and on NBC in the USA.
-It was also made available on the club’s official Wolves YouTube channel.
+It was also made available on the club's official Wolves YouTube channel.
 The film was subsequently shortlisted for the Kicking & Screening Film festival in New York City in March 2024 and was also a finalist in the 2024 New York Festivals TV & Film awards.